M$^2$IV: Towards Efficient and Fine-grained Multimodal In-Context Learning via Representation Engineering: Experiment

-\textbf{M²IV seems to be dataset-specific and model-specific.
-Does this impact its flexibility?} The inherent properties of vectors allow for flexible combination and transfer.
-In Appendix \ref{app:cf}, we propose two strategies for combining multiple M²IVs to provide multi-task capabilities: a training-free linear addition and a fine-tuning approach for $\alpha$ using limited multi-task data.
+\textbf{M²IV seems to be task-specific and model-specific.
+Does this impact its flexibility?} The mathematical properties of vectors allow M²IV to support flexible combination and transfer, with proof provided in Appendix \ref{appproof:com}.
+We propose two strategies for combining multiple M²IVs to endow the model with multi-task capabilities: (1) a training-free linear addition, and (2) the introduction of a learnable parameter $\alpha$ that is fine-tuned using a small amount of multi-task data.
 Thus, by creating a set of atomic M²IVs, we can customize combinations to meet diverse needs.
-These strategies also facilitate cross-LVLM transfer of M²IV.
+Similar strategies can also be applied to facilitate cross-model transfer of M²IV.
+If two LVLMs have the same number of layers and an identical hidden state dimension, an M²IV trained on one model can be inserted into the other without any additional training and will deliver comparable results.
+Adding a learnable parameter for light fine-tuning can further enhance this effect.
+The detailed procedures and results of the above strategies are collectively presented in Appendix \ref{app:cf}.
+They highlight the unique advantage of steering LVLMs' intermediate representations via M²IV.